Chen-Jack/127-Labs/Lab7/Lab7.md

 def foo():
   print("Hello")

-//To call a function, just use the name, followed by a pair of parenthesis. foo() //Executes the function foo.
+# To call a function, just use the name, followed by a pair of parenthesis.
+foo() # Executes the function foo.
 This will result in a print statement, "Hello"

 ```